queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	directory, but that it is still `untracked`.
 Git has given us a hint as to how we can start tracking files: `use "git add" to track`.

-	So lets add our README: `git add README.md`
+	So let's add our README: `git add README.md`

 	Now when we run `git status` again, we can see that (this time in green), git knows that we want it to track a new file.